 - to recognise the rights and obligations of partners in domestic relationships where there is mutual commitment to an intimate personal relationship and shared life as a couple, irrespective of the gender of each partner; and

-- to prevent discrimination under Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. specified in the schedules by ensuring that all couples irrespective of gender have the same rights and obligations while at the same time recognising the importance of a commitment to a long-term relationship and the Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. of children.
+- to prevent discrimination under legislation specified in the schedules by ensuring that all couples irrespective of gender have the same rights and obligations while at the same time recognising the importance of a commitment to a long-term relationship and the security of children.

-Approximately 55 Acts were amended, mainly concerning property, inheritance, A state tax on the transfer of ownership of property such as land, or on leases., compensation schemes, superannuation, health, guardianship, employment, criminal, and Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. law.
+Approximately 55 Acts were amended, mainly concerning property, inheritance, stamp duty, compensation schemes, superannuation, health, guardianship, employment, criminal, and consumer law.
 All amended statutes took effect by July 2002.

 The amendments introduced the legal concept of a domestic relationship, defined either narrowly or broadly depending on the particular obligation or benefit listed in the SLAR Act (schs 1–7).

 In December 2008, the Relationships Act 2008 (Vic) (‘Relationships Act’) came into effect.
 The goal of this legislation was to align the rights of couples in domestic relationships (i.e. de facto couples – whether same sex or not) with those of heterosexual and married couples.

 Section 35(10) of the Relationships Act provides a broad definition of ‘domestic relationship’: